masoud-maghsoudi/my-bash-scripts/quera-bash-chanllenges/disk-analyzer/README.md

-# code challenge: country manager
+# code challenge: disk analyzer

 This script solve the challenge of [employee management](https://quera.org/problemset/147642) by implementing requested commands, making a wrapper for df command for disk information.